themiscadiz/Assignment4/README.md

 ![img](https://github.com/themiscadiz/Assignment4/blob/master/Images/1.gif?raw=true)

 ### Creating an API
-Creating the API was the most consumming part of the assignment.Even having the class material, I was hard to me to understand how to applyed it into my own goal.
+Creating the API was the most time consumming part of the assignment.
+Even having the class material, it was hard for me to understand how to apply it into my own project.
 The challenges starting for even understanding were node runs and what libraries I needed to get the data.
 ![img](https://github.com/themiscadiz/Assignment4/blob/master/Images/4.png?raw=true)

 Another challenge was to access the frontend files.
 I tried to use <code> const indexLocation = path.join(__dirname + "/frontend/")</code> but didn't work as espected.
 I had to put the css and js code inside the html file to be readable.